John Hawkesworth (British Army officer): Second World War

 In early May 1944, Hawkesworth spent a month in temporary command of the British 1st Infantry Division in the Anzio beachhead when its GOC, Major General Ronald Penney, fell ill.
 Hawkesworth returned to the 46th Division in early June.
 By July the 46th was back in Italy, now up to strength (largely from anti-aircraft gunners who had been retrained as infantrymen), as part of Lieutenant-General Sir Oliver Leese's British Eighth Army's V Corps, under Lieutenant-General Charles Keightley, on the Adriatic coast.
 The division was involved in heavy fighting during Operation Olive, the Eighth Army's major assault on the Gothic Line defences in September and October.

 On 6 November 1944 Hawkesworth was promoted to the acting rank of lieutenant-general and became GOC of X Corps in place of McCreery, who was moved up to take command of the Eighth Army.
-When the Axis forces withdrew from Greece, from October British troops under Lieutenant-General Ronald Scobie were sent there to maintain internal stability.
-In late 1944 Hawkesworth and his X Corps HQ were sent to help calm the Greek Civil War and to assume control of military operations so that Scobie could concentrate more on the highly complex and sensitive political aspects of the British involvement.
+After the Axis forces withdrew from Greece in October, British troops under Lieutenant-General Ronald Scobie were sent there to maintain internal stability.
+In late 1944, Hawkesworth and his X Corps HQ were sent to help calm the "December events" that preluded the Greek Civil War and to assume control of military operations so that Scobie could concentrate more on the highly complex and sensitive political aspects of the British involvement.

 By March 1945 Hawkesworth and his HQ had returned to Italy.
 X Corps was in a reserve role and not involved in the final offensive in April 1945, which led to the surrender of Axis forces in Italy in early May and the end of the war in Europe.
 By this time, however, it had become apparent that Hawkesworth was suffering from a serious heart condition.
 He died on the way home to Britain, when he suffered a heart attack while on board his troopship which lay at Gibraltar, on 3 June 1945 at the age of fifty-two.
 He was appointed a Knight Commander of the Order of the British Empire on 2 June 1945.

 For his services in Italy he was awarded a bar to his DSO and the United States Legion of Merit, Degree of Commander.
 He had also been mentioned in despatches in August 1944 for his services in the Italian theatre.